Table of Contents

 Following was the judgment given by the Supreme Court:

-It is clear that objection is only in the nature of technicality.
+The objection is only like a technicality.
 The Chief of Army Staff is also CMLA and the objection could be rectified by adding the words CMLA to the description of respondents as stated in the petition.

 The theory of revolution legality can have no application to situations where the breach of legal continuity is admitted to be of a purely temporary nature and for a specified limited purpose.
 It will be inappropriate to seek to apply Kelsen’s theory to such transient and limited change in the legal continuity of the country thus giving rise to unwarranted consequences of far-reaching character not intended by those responsible for a temporary change.

-It was an extra-Constitutional step but obviously dictated by the highest consideration of state necessity and the welfare of people.
-The declaration of martial law was welcomed by almost all sections of the population, which heaved a sigh of relief after having suffered extreme hardships during the unprecedented disturbance spread over a period of nearly 4 months.
+It was an extra-constitutional step but dictated by the highest consideration of state necessity and the welfare of the people.
+The declaration of martial law was welcomed by almost all sections of the population, which heaved a sigh of relief after having suffered extreme hardships during the unprecedented disturbance spread over nearly 4 months.

-Chief Martial Law Administrator has stepped in for a temporary period and for the purpose of arranging a fair election.
+Chief Martial Law Administrator has stepped in for a temporary period to arrange a fair election.

 The Chief Martial Law Administrator was justified in providing in Article 2(3) of Law (Continuous in Force) Order 1977 that the right to enforce fundamental rights shall be suspended.

-It is clear that Martial Law was enforced due to state necessity and for the welfare of the people.
+It is concluded that Martial Law was enforced due to state necessity and for the welfare of the people.
 The Supreme Court gave a decision in favor of the Federation.